-- Acting as liaison between participating not-for-profit organizations, the Committee and State agencies in collecting information, responding to inquiries, or resolving issues. - Providing technical assistance and training to participating not-for-profit organizations. - Monitoring the quality of products and services.
+- Act as liaison between participating not-for-profit organizations and the Committee by collecting information, responding to inquiries, or resolving issues. - Act as liaison between not-for-profit organizations and State agencies by collecting information, responding to inquiries, or resolving issues. - Provide technical assistance and training to participating not-for-profit organizations. - Monitor the quality of products and services.